Buying a House With Cash: Pros, Cons, and How To Do It

 The only downside may be that certain brokers require that investment accounts remain open for a specified period.
 It depends on the company or brand.

 When someone purchases a bond, they buy a low-risk debt investment.
-The issuer — which could be state governments, federal governments, companies or municipalities — then pays the bond’s fixed interest for its entire lifespan.
+The issuer — state governments, federal governments, companies or municipalities — then pays the bond’s fixed interest for its entire life span.
 When the bond reaches maturity, the issuer pays it in full.

 It’s another guaranteed way to make more money for a home purchase, but there can be penalties.
 Anyone who withdraws early will pay fees and may have to pay commissions to receive the final payment.
 Additionally, corporate bonds can be riskier than others because the company could go bankrupt and default on all bond payments.